tpinotti/ybyra/README.md

 ### 5. (Optional) Enable Ancient DNA damage filter

 Finally, ybyra natively has an ancient DNA damage filter.
-This again is done by editing your chosen config file.
+This again is done by editing your config file.
 If you set `damage_filter` to `true`, ybyra will call haplogroups excluding all SNPs flagged as potentially deriving from ancient DNA damage.

 As the damage profile is dependent on library type, users must report whether libraries were `ds` (double-stranded), `ss` (single-stranded) or `both` (both library types in the bam file or unknown; default).